RV AC Capacitor Failure Symptoms in Miami, FL

 What is the best prevention habit?

-Regularly inspect capacitors for signs of wear, especially in high heat.
+Regularly inspect capacitors for signs of wear or damage.

 What should I check before calling a technician?